membraneframework/bundlex/README.md

 ### Dependencies

 Each native can have dependencies - libs that are statically linked to it and can be included in its native code like `#include lib_name/some_header.h`.
 The following rules apply:
-- To add dependencies from a separate project, it must be avaliable via Mix.
+- To add dependencies from a separate project, it must be available via Mix.
 - Only libs can be added as dependencies.
 - Each dependency of a native must specify the same or no interface.
-If there exist multiple versions of a dependency with different interfaces, proper version is selected automatically.
+If there exist multiple versions of dependency with different interfaces, the proper version is selected automatically.
 - A lib that specifies no interface can depend on libs with no interfaces only.

 ### Compilation options

-The following command line arguments can be passed:
+The following command-line arguments can be passed:
 - `--store-scripts` - if set, shell scripts are stored in the project root folder for further analysis.